-The financial modeling methodology used by the SSG for RMBS and CMBS is described in Part Seven of the Purposes and Procedures Manual of the NAIC Securities Valuation Office.
+The financial modeling methodology used by the SSG for RMBS and CMBS is described in Part Seven of the Purposes and Procedures Manual of the NAIC Investment Analysis Office.

 - Financial modeling results in the generation of probability weighted net present values, which we call Price Grids.

-- Price Grids are CUSIP specific price matrices containing five price breakpoints; i.e., each price corresponding to a specific NAIC Designation category.
+Price Grids are CUSIP specific price matrices containing 19 price breakpoints; i.e., each price corresponding to a specific NAIC Designation category.

 - Each breakpoint on a Price Grid is the minimum price point (Book Adjusted Carrying Value) that tips the NAIC Designation for the RMBS/CMBS CUSIP into the next NAIC Designation category.

 - Two Price Grids are generated for every CUSIP: one for insurance companies that maintain an asset valuation reserve and another for insurance companies that do not.

 - Not all securities submitted for consideration will be modeled.
 Reasons for why they were not modeled can be found on the RMBS/CMBS Securities Listing page.

 Insurance companies use the Prices Grids in accordance with instructions contained in Loan Backed and Structured Securities, in the NAIC Accounting Practices and Procedures Manual.

 - The insurance company first derives a final NAIC Designation for the RMBS or CMBS and they then use that final NAIC Designation to derive the risk-based capital (RBC) applicable to the RMBS or CMBS.